Are You Interested In Learning More About How We Can Help?

 We love talking to other businesses to discuss goals & marketing campaigns.
 Give us a call, we’d be more than happy to review goals & various digital marketing solutions.

-If you have been following along this series from the start, you have made it to the end.
+If you have been following this series from the start, you have made it to the end.
 My baby has finally grown up.
-If this is the first part you’re seeing here are Part 1, Part 2, & Part 3.
-In this final part of SEO myths in 2018, we will going over why your website needs to be mobile optimized, who should do SEO in your organization, and more.
+If this is the first part you’re seeing here is Part 1, Part 2, & Part 3.
+In this final part of SEO myths in 2018, we will go over why your website needs to be mobile optimized, who should do SEO in your organization, and more.
 So without further delay, here are SEO myths in 2018.

 The common belief is that a domain that has been around since 2000 will get better rankings than a domain that was made a year ago.
 This isn’t necessarily true.
 Domain age is a factor in ranking but it’s extremely insignificant.
 According to Google’s Matt Cutts, domain age only actually affects brand new sites.
 This is due to the fact that most new sites do not have a lot of content and may have not been crawled by Google yet.
 One way to help with getting your brand new site ranked is to purchase the domain and launch it as a “coming soon” page so that Google can index the site while it is being built.
 Overall, your focus should be on the core principles of SEO such as high quality, consistent content.

 In conclusion, SEO has a lot of misconceptions.
 As the years go on, more myths will be formed.
 SEO is a continually evolving process.
-We have learned over the series that SEO isn’t just about being high ranked on Google.
-SEO is about creating relevant high quality content and using technical website design together to create results.
-If you have any questions or are in interested in Search Engine Optimization services, give us a call.
+Blue Water Marketing has learned over the series that SEO isn’t just about being highly ranked on Google.
+SEO is about creating relevant high-quality content and using technical website design together to create results.
+If you have any questions or are interested in Search Engine Optimization services, give us a call.

 Blue Water Marketing